How Beanstalk Works

 Beanstalk uses the Sun to create a cost-efficient and protocol-native timekeeping mechanism.
 The Sun keeps time on the Farm in Seasons.
 Each Season is ~1 hour long.
 Beanstalk adjusts itself to return the Bean price to its value peg at the beginning of every Season.

 In practice, Beanstalk does not calculate the price of 1 Bean.
-Instead, at the beginning of a Season, Beanstalk calculates deltaB, the sum of the time and liquidity weighted average shortage or excess Beans across liquidity pools on the Minting Whitelist;
+Instead, at the beginning of a Season, Beanstalk calculates deltaB, the sum of the time-weighted average shortages or excesses Beans across liquidity pools on the Minting Whitelist;

 The Sun uses deltaB to determine how to change the Bean supply and Soil supply.